CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 ### Disable Insecure SSL and TLS Protocol Versions in Nginx

-Cumulus Linux is packaged with Nginx, an open source web server that supports the Cumulus Linux RESTful API via HTTPS.
+Cumulus Linux is packaged with Nginx, an open source web server that supports the Cumulus Linux RESTful API through HTTPS.
 By default, Nginx is enabled and listening on localhost (127.0.0.1) port 8080.
 For more information, go [here](https://docs.cumulusnetworks.com/cumulus-linux/System-Configuration/HTTP-API/).

 For backward compatibility, Nginx natively supports the outdated and vulnerable SSLv3 and TLSv1 protocols.
 To secure against potential exploits using those protocols, you must disable them.
 Open the `/etc/nginx/nginx.conf` file in a text editor and edit the `ssl_protocols` line to allow only the TLSv1.1 and TLSv1.2 protocols: